 What type of equipment do you feel most efficient at preparing?

-Biomedical Engineers sometimes work under a lot of pressure.
+Biomedical engineers sometimes work under a lot of pressure.
 Would you be able to handle the pressure?
-Can you describe a time that you handled pressure well in the past?
+Can you describe a time you handled pressure well in the past?

 Take your interview prep to the next level.

 Get the realistic interview experience you need to master the interview.

 A word of warning when using question lists.

 Question lists offer a convenient way to start practicing for your interview.
 Unfortunately, they do little to recreate actual interview pressure.
 In a real interview you’ll never know what’s coming, and that’s what makes interviews so stressful.

 With interview simulators, you can take realistic mock interviews on your own, from anywhere.

 My Interview Practice offers a simulator that generates unique questions each time you practice, so you’ll never see what’s coming.
 There are questions for over 120 job titles, and each question is curated by actual industry professionals.
 You can take as many interviews as you need to, in order to build confidence.

 |Questions Unknown Like Real Interviews|